-- 1. Probationary and Permanent Technicians and Academic Counsellors are eligible to participate in the University's pension plan as follows: - Eligibility: All Probationary and Permanent Academic Counsellors are eligible to enrol in the pension plan following one year of employment with the University. - b.
+- 1. Probationary and Permanent Technicians and Academic Counsellors are eligible to participate in the University's pension plan as follows: - a.
+Eligibility: All Probationary and Permanent Academic Counsellors are eligible to enrol in the pension plan following one year of employment with the University. - b.
 Contributions: The defined-contribution pension plan provides for a choice of contribution level by the employee, to a maximum of 7.5% of gross earnings, which is matched by the University.
-All contributions are vested following 12 months' participation in the pension plan.